JetBrains/kotlin-web-site/pages/docs/tutorials/native/gradle-for-kotlin-native.md

     gradle generateCMake

-The result of running this action would give us a new file named `CMakeLists.txt` which allows us to open the project in CLion.
+The result is a new file named `CMakeLists.txt` which allows us to open the project in CLion.

 This is a simple taste of what the Gradle plugin for Kotlin/Native provides.
-For more detailed information about these, see the [corresponding README]https://github.com/JetBrains/kotlin-native/blob/fix-gradle-plugin-readme/GRADLE_PLUGIN.md.
+For more detailed information about these, see the [corresponding README]https://github.com/JetBrains/kotlin-native/blob/master/GRADLE_PLUGIN.md.